Culburra Beach: Description

 Culburra Beach is a small seaside town and a popular holiday, fishing and surfing location.
 Local industries include oysters, fishing, and prawning.
 It has two surf beaches, Culburra Beach and Warrain Beach.
 The town is flanked by the Crookhaven River to the north, Curleys Bay to the west, and Lake Wollumboola to the south.
 It is home to the Culburra Beach Boardriders, Culburra Dolphins Rugby League team and the Culburra Cougars soccer team and the Culburra Beach Festival know to many as the Burradise Festival which happens annually in September celebrating local creative arts, Jerrinja Aboriginal culture, original live music, the annual Surf Bash tournament, skateboarding, regional foods, markets, crafts and makers.

 The town also boasts the two closest surf beaches to Nowra and is home to the Culburra Beach and Nowra Surf Lifesaving Club whose clubhouse is located at the northern end of Warrain Beach.
 The beaches are patrolled during the summer holiday period, and being located on either side of Penguin Head face in different directions, providing a variety of surf conditions for board riders, swimmers, body surfers and families with young children.
 A wide variety of fish species are caught on these beaches and from the rocky headlands adjacent to them.

+It is the location of Crookhaven Heads Light.